atmosinf/Coursera_Capstone_BattleofNeighborhoods/index.md

 To get the neighborhood boudaries, we will use the geojson file from this [github repository](https://github.com/blackmad/neighborhoods/blob/master/manhattan.geojson).
 Furthermore, we will use the [geopy.geocoders](https://geopy.readthedocs.io/) module for the coordinates of the neighborhoods.

+We will use the location data to visualize the places on a folium map.
+We will use the visualizations to analyse the data and find points of interest.
+Finally we will use a density clustering algorithm (DBSCAN) to find the areas with the most universities and the least arcades.
+This would be the location where we might propose to the client to open his Arcade.